Interesting Facts About the Chavín Culture

 Essential aspects of Chavín ritual activity and practice have been discovered to be processions, different materials (exotic and valuable) offerings, and water use.
 One of these offerings can be connected to the smashed pieces of obsidian found along with fragments of mirror.

 Music also played a role in the Chavín ritual.
 Strombus shell trumpets were found at Chavín sites.
-Trumpets were stored underground, and it is believed that they were used by ritual practitioners, who would use them and play in procession through the underground galleries.
+Trumpets were stored underground, and it is believed that they were used by ritual practitioners, who would play them in procession through the underground galleries.

 Animal and plants are depicted throughout Chavín iconography, both in this temple and other structures.
 Frequently featured animals include jaguars, caimans, and raptors, representatives of the three earthly realms of earth, water, and sky.
 They often take the form of semi-human features.
 See them on cultural tours in Peru.